Bad Faith Insurance: What It Is & When You Can Sue Your Insurer

 What evidence proves insurance bad faith?

-Strong bad faith evidence includes denial letters lacking specific policy justification, documented delays beyond statutory timeframes, proof the insurer ignored supporting documentation like medical records or repair estimates, internal communications revealing improper denial motives, and expert testimony that the insurer's conduct violated industry standards.
+Strong bad faith evidence includes denial letters lacking specific policy justification, documented delays beyond statutory timeframes, proof the insurer ignored supporting documentation, internal communications revealing improper denial motives, and expert testimony that the insurer's conduct violated industry standards.
+In 2025–2026, also preserve any evidence of automated or AI-driven denial decisions, repeated digital portal upload requests, or "fraud score" flags applied without genuine factual basis.
 Save every email, letter, and claim submission, and keep notes from phone calls including dates, times, representative names, and conversation summaries.
-The more thoroughly you document everything from day one, the stronger your case becomes when you fight back against your insurer.
+The more thoroughly you document, the stronger your case when you challenge a low settlement offer.

 Will suing my insurance company affect my future coverage?